George Town, Chennai

-George Town is a neighbourhood in Chennai (formerly Madras), Tamil Nadu, India.
-It is near the Fort Saint George, Chennai.
-It is also known as Muthialpet and Parry's corner.
-It is an historical area of Chennai city from where its expansion began in the 1640s.
+George Town, also known as Muthialpet and Parry's corner, is a neighbourhood in Chennai (Madras), Tamil Nadu, India.
+It is near the Fort Saint George.
+It is an historical area of Madras city from where its expansion began in the 1640s.
 It extends from the Bay of Bengal in the east to Park town on the west.
 The Fort St. George is on the south, to Royapuram in the north.
 The Fort St. George houses the Tamil Nadu Legislative Assembly and the Secretariat.
 The High court of Tamil Nadu at Chennai, Dr. Ambedkar Law College, Stanley Medical College and Hospital are located here.

 History

 During the colonial period, the area in and around Muthialpet was renamed as "George Town" by the British in 1911, in honour of King George V when he was crowned as the Emperor of India.
 George Town is one of the names used for Muthialpet.
 It has the landmark 'Parry building', after which the locality is called 'Parry's Corner'.
 The area is also called Broadway, named after a main thoroughfare in Muthialpet.